Tbilisi: Sports

-Football is the most popular sport in Tbilisi, followed by rugby union and basketball.
+Football is the most popular sport in Tbilisi, followed by rugby and basketball.
 Other popular sports include wrestling, tennis, swimming, and water polo.

-Tbilisi has several professional football and rugby teams, as well as wrestling clubs.
-Two U.S. National Basketball Association players, Zaza Pachulia and Nikoloz Tskitishvili, are Tbilisi natives.
+It has several professional football and rugby teams, as well as wrestling clubs.
+U.S. National Basketball Association players Zaza Pachulia and Nikoloz Tskitishvili are Tbilisi natives.
+Outside of professional sports, the city has a number of intercollegiate and amateur sports teams and clubs.

-Tbilisi's signature football club, Dinamo Tbilisi, won the 1980–81 European Cup Winners' Cup, becoming the easternmost team to win a major European football tournament.
-The basketball club Dinamo Tbilisi also won the 1962 EuroLeague title.
+Tbilisi's signature football club, Dinamo Tbilisi, has not won a major European championship since the 1980–1981 season, when it won the European UEFA Cup Winners' Cup and became the easternmost team in Europe to achieve the feat.
+The basketball club Dinamo Tbilisi won the Euroleague in 1962, but also never repeated any such feat.

-Tbilisi co-hosted Group A matches of the EuroBasket 2022 tournament at the new 10,000-seat Tbilisi Arena, along with Czech Republic (Prague), Germany (Berlin, Cologne), and Italy (Milan).
+Tbilisi hosted Group A matches for the EuroBasket 2022 at the new 10,000-seat Tbilisi Arena (next to the Olympic Palace), as one of the tournament co-hosts alongside Czech Republic (Prague), Germany (Berlin, Cologne), and Italy (Milan).